kadena-community/spirekey/docs/KIP-0030/guides/capability-translations.md

 | value | string | The value used in the capability template |
 | image | string | The image used in the capability template |

-You can imagine the translation template defined as such:
+You can imagine the translation template defined in a wallet as such:

 ```html
 <div class="capability">